ArnoldoParas/server-dinamico/README.md

 This can also be used to access the last message from the server in witch it should containt the ip address to the fallback server.

 [^2]: Maybe it should try 3 times in an inteval of 1.5 sec.
+---

+TEST the None fallback server in case of second place disconnected